 Originally posted 2008-10-24 07:07:16.
 Republished by Blog Post Promoter

-I began by choosing this rose design from the collection at the V & A. I’m a sucker for this Arts & Crafts style of rose, so it was a no brainer.
+I began by a rose design from the collection at the V & A. I’m a sucker for this Arts & Crafts style of rose, so it was a no brainer.

 Using this as an example, we’ll go step-by-step through the process of transferring the design.